antarctica/metadata-library/README.md

 Tests are run automatically in [Continuous Integration](#continuous-integration).

-### Capturing static test records
+### Capturing test records

-To capture static test records, which verify complete records are assembled correctly, a custom Flask CLI command, `capture-test-records` is available.
+To capture test records, which verify complete records are assembled correctly, a custom Flask CLI command, `capture-test-records` is available.
 This requires the Flask application to be running and uses the *Requests* library to make requests against the Flask app, saving responses to a relevant directory in `tests/resources/records`.